smohanty0714/spark-etl-python/README.md

-# ETL Spark Job using Python and PySpark
+# Sample ETL Spark Job using Python and PySpark

 This document is describing the project structure and local env setup of the ETL job for Spark JOB.